alvinwan/neural-backed-decision-trees/README.md

 [Project Page](http://nbdt.alvinwan.com) &nbsp;//&nbsp; [Paper](http://nbdt.alvinwan.com/paper/) &nbsp;//&nbsp; [No-code Web Demo](http://nbdt.alvinwan.com/demo/) &nbsp;//&nbsp; [Colab Notebook](https://colab.research.google.com/github/alvinwan/neural-backed-decision-trees/blob/master/examples/load_pretrained_nbdts.ipynb)

-*By Alvin Wan, \*Lisa Dunlap, \*Daniel Ho, Jihan Yin, Scott Lee, Henry Jin, Suzanne Petryk, Sarah Adel Bargal, Joseph E. Gonzalez*
+*By Alvin Wan, \*Lisa Dunlap, \*Daniel Ho, Jihan Yin, Scott Lee, Henry Jin, Suzanne Petryk, Sarah Adel Bargal, Joseph E. Gonzalez*<br/>
 <sub>*denotes equal contribution</sub>

+NBDTs match or outperform modern neural networks on CIFAR, ImageNet and better generalize to unseen classes by up to 16%.
+Furthermore, our surrogate loss improves the original model’s accuracy by up to 2%.

 Run decision trees that achieve state-of-the-art accuracy for explainable models on CIFAR10, CIFAR100, TinyImagenet200, and ImageNet.
-NBDTs achieve accuracies within 1% of the original neural network on CIFAR10, CIFAR100, and TinyImagenet200 with the recently state-of-the-art WideResNet; and within 2% of the original neural network on ImageNet, using recently state-of-the-art EfficientNet.
-We attain an ImageNet top-1 accuracy of 75.13%.
+NBDTs match or outperform modern neural networks on CIFAR, ImageNet and better generalize to unseen classes by up to 16%.
+Furthermore, our surrogate loss improves the original model’s accuracy by up to 2%.
+We attain an ImageNet top-1 accuracy of 76.60%.

+**Update 1/22/21: NBDT was accepted to ICLR 2021.
+Repository and arXiv will be updated with new results and supporting code.**

 **Table of Contents**